mandar-damle/HDM-documentation/pages/01.HDM Documentation/050.vcd/10.Network Planning/05.Cloud Network Config/default.md

 ##

-## <a name="step-3"> Step 3/3  : Configure VPN tunnel with Org.
-Edge Gateway </a>
+## <a name="step-3"> Step 3: Configure VPN tunnel with Edge Gateway </a>

-Create an IPSec tunnel between the organization edge gateway and on-premise datacenter.
-To complete the VPN setting the following information would be required:
+Create an IPSec tunnel between the organization's edge gateway and the on-premises datacenter.
+To complete the VPN setting the following information will be required:

 *   Local ID - Edge gateway tenant external network IP
 *   Local Endpoint - Edge gateway tenant external network IP
 *   Local Subnets - Routed network subnet where HDM appliances will be deployed ([Create Routed Network](#create-routed-network))
-*   Peer ID - Public IP for the on-premise WAN network
+*   Peer ID - Public IP for the on-premises WAN network
-*   Peer Endpoint - Public IP for the on-premise WAN network
+*   Peer Endpoint - Public IP for the on-premises WAN network
-*   Peer Subnets - Subnet of the on-premise WAN network where HDM appliances will be deployed.
+*   Peer Subnets - Subnet of the on-premises WAN network where HDM appliances will be deployed.

 ### Edge gateway VPN config